Fort Stewart SRU recognized with Army Medicine’s Best SRU Award for Excellence

+For the third time, the Army Recovery Care Program Best Soldier Recovery Unit Award for Excellence was presented to the Fort Stewart Soldier Recovery Unit, Jan.
+27.

 Regional Health Command-Atlantic Commander, Brig.
 Gen. Paula Lodi presented the award; which was received by the SRU commander Lt.
-Col. Edward Ziembinski (left) and SRU Command Sgt.
+Col. Edward Ziembinski and SRU Command Sgt.
 Maj.
-Carlos Corbin (right), Jan.
-27 on Fort Stewart.
+Carlos Corbin.

+Lodi said it was a tremendous privilege and honor to be able to present the award because she understands who and what it represents.

+"In terms of the heart and soul - it is the “all” you put into accomplishing this very important mission," Lodi said.

 |Date Taken:

-Note: Editor’s Note: Contributing authors Zach Rehnstrom and Patrick Young, Winn ACH Public Affairs.